Counseling, Master of Arts Degree

 - More Info: Visit the general course catalog

-This program prepares prospective students in one of two areas of specialization:
+This program prepares prospective students in one of three areas of specialization:

 College of Education

 Interested in applying for this program or learning more?
 Sign up to attend the Prospective Students Meeting on Friday, November 6 at 4pm here.

 Emphasis in marital, couple, and family counseling/therapy is a 67 credit hour nationally accredited (CACREP) program.
 Graduates of the specialization in marital, couple and family counseling/therapy are able to deal effectively with the variety of issues and family constellations.
 Students receive in-depth training in conceptualization skills as well as in the theoretical and practical application of systems theory.
 Aside from formal clinical coursework, graduate students have the opportunity to intern in the Downing Counseling Clinic, located within the College of Education.
 This clinic serves numerous university students as well as individuals and families from the surrounding community.
 There are also opportunities to provide consultation as well as group counseling to various agencies in the community.